Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Comparison

 We continue our comparison of the different dynamic isolator architectures by discussing their operating bandwidths.
 A general constraint for every isolator, with the exception of the photonic transition in a waveguide (Fig. \ref{fig:waveguide_transition}), is that the isolation bandwidth is limited by the modulation frequency, $\Omega$.
 An even tighter constraint for resonant dynamic isolators is that their isolation bandwidth is limited by the resonator linewidth, which is constrained to be smaller than the modulation frequency.
 In this section, we first discuss the bandwidth limitation of waveguide isolators and then compare the upper bound on the linewidth of each resonant isolator design.

 The photonic transition is able to support a larger bandwidth than $\Omega$ in both the \textit{forward} and \textit{backward} directions because it uses dynamic modulation to couple different spatial modes, rather than just different frequencies.
 As described in Sec. \ref{sec:transition}, the only limiting factor for the isolation bandwidth of the photonic transition is the dispersion of the optical modes.
 In particular, the necessary conditions for achieving isolation is that (1) the phase matching condition in the \textit{backward} direction, given by ${\Delta{k}(\omega)} = q - \left[k_2(\omega+\Omega) - k_1(\omega)\right] \equiv 0$, be satisfied and that (2) any other phase mismatched coupling processes be suppressed by the long length of the modulator.
 Therefore, if a waveguide can be designed to support modes with parallel dispersion over some frequency range, $\Delta{\omega}$ then the waveguide can, in principle, achieve complete isolation over that same bandwidth.
 In practice, achieving such parallel dispersion over a broad bandwidth may require careful engineering of the waveguide geometry \cite{williamson_broadband_2019a}.
 A similar analysis also applies to the gain-loss modulated isolator design.
-However, the material gain bandwidth in typical semiconductor diode lasers is less than 5\% of the center wavelength, which will potentially be a tighter constraint on its bandwidth.
+However, the material gain bandwidth in typical semiconductor diode lasers is less than 5\% of the center wavelength, which could be a tighter constraint on the bandwidth of the device than the dispersion.
+The experimental demonstration of the indirect photonic transition isolator in \cite{lira_electrically_2012} achieved nonreciprocity over a bandwidth of 200 GHz, while the analysis from \cite{poulton_design_2012} predicted that waveguide dispersion engineering could enlarge the bandwidth to 3 THz.

 In contrast, the tandem modulator architecture, as shown in Fig. \ref{fig:waveguide_tandem}, always has an isolation bandwidth that is less than the modulation frequency.
 We emphasize that the \textit{forward} transmission bandwidth of the tandem isolator is also limited by $\Omega$ due to the creation of intermediate modulation tones between the two modulators.
 For signal bandwidths larger than $\Omega$, the generation of these intermediate tones would distort signals transmitting in the \textit{forward} direction.
 Despite this limitation, we note from Fig. \ref{fig:mod_mech} that state-of-the-art on-chip Pockels modulators, based on e.g. LiNbO$_3$ or BTO, could still provide an isolator with a bandwidth greater than 10 GHz.